SinglaDikshit/sophie-year/week2.md

 - Understanding color spaces: RGB, HSV, Grayscale
 - Histogram analysis and equalization
 - Accessing live video feed from a webcam
 - Drawing shapes and adding text to frames
+- Image Annotation
 - Introduction to real-time object detection using Ultralytics YOLO

 ---